Pupil Multiplication Tables Check: What School Leaders Should Know

 When does the multiplication tables check start?

-The Multiplication Tables Check was optional in 2021 and will be compulsory for year 4 pupils at primary school in 2022 and beyond.
+The Multiplication Tables Check was optional in 2021 and has been compulsory for year 4 pupils at primary school since 2022.

 It was available as a voluntary check in the 2018/19 academic year and actually became statutory from from the 2019/20 academic year but schools were not required to take it because of school closures in the summer term of 2020.